 Below I am going to show you how the “Print Rich Environment” concept from school revolutionized how we created a Scripture-Centered home.

 Basically what it means is you are being intentional to fill your walls, tables, toys, objects around the house with print.
 It can be by having books laying around on the coffee table, easy accessible books on a shelf, wall decor with quotes or the alphabet, pointing out labels on food or stops signs while driving…

 You see what teachers want is for kids to LOVE literacy.
 To fall in love with books and to value them so they are being intentional with what’s on their walls, and with what they say by pointing out letters on objects, food and the world around them.

-So one day this term “rich print home” took on a whole new meaning for me.
-I thought this is exactly what I want to do for my family.
-I want to make my home a Scripture-Rich Home.
-I want my kids to see God’s truth fill our walls, His word to be sprinkled throughout our home in the decor, on the bookshelves, when we share about our day…
+I want my kids to see God’s truth fill our walls, His word to be sprinkled throughout our home, on the bookshelves, when we share about our day, when we play…

 Print Rich Home concept inspired my Gospel-Rich Home